Second Battle of Kharkov: Second phase of the offensive

 On 15 and 16 May, another attempted Soviet offensive in the north met the same resistance encountered on the three first days of the battle.
 German bastions continued to hold out against Soviet assaults.
 The major contribution to Soviet frustration in the battle was the lack of heavy artillery, which ultimately prevented the taking of heavily defended positions.
-One of the best examples of this was the defence of Ternovaya (Ternova), where defending German units absolutely refused to surrender.
+One of the best examples of this was the defence of Ternovaya, where defending German units absolutely refused to surrender.
 The fighting was so harsh that, after advancing an average of five kilometres, the offensive stopped for the day in the north.
 The next day saw a renewal of the Soviet attack, which was largely blocked by counterattacks by German tanks; the tired Soviet divisions could simply not hold their own against the concerted attacks from the opposition.
 The south, however, achieved success, much like the earlier days of the battle, although Soviet forces began to face heavier air strikes from German aircraft.

 The Germans, on the other hand, had spent the day fighting holding actions in both sectors, launching small counterattacks to whittle away at Soviet offensive potential, while continuously moving up reinforcements from the south, including several aircraft squadrons transferred from the Crimea.
 Poor decisions by the 150th Rifle Division, which had successfully crossed the Barvenkovo River, played a major part in the poor exploitation of the tactical successes of the southern shock group.
 Timoshenko was unable to choose a point of main effort for his advancing troops, preferring a broad-front approach instead.
 The Germans traded space for time, which suited their intentions well.